How do you go from raw data to actionable insights? The answer is with data processing.

-The term ‘data processing’ was first coined with the rise of computers in the 1950s.
+The term “data processing” was first coined with the rise of computers in the 1950s.
 However, people have been processing data for far longer than that.
-From the first bookkeepers, thousands of years ago, to the ‘big data’ of today’s world, data is and always has been of great importance to the way our world (and our economy) is run.
+From the first bookkeepers, thousands of years ago, to the the “big data” of today’s world, data is and always has been of great importance to the way our world (and our economy) is run.

 But as data becomes increasingly sophisticated and complex, so do the tools, approaches, and procedures we need to process them.
-That’s why, in this post, we’ll explore the concept of data processing in the context of modern data analytics.
-We’ll take you through each step of the process, from obtaining raw, unstructured data and transforming it into useful information.
-We’ll cover:
+That’s why, in this article, I’ll explore the concept of data processing in the context of modern data analytics.
+We’ll go through each step of the process, from obtaining raw, unstructured data and transforming it into useful information.

 - What is data processing?